 Finally, we present an implementation of guess-and-check programming that relies on a combination of two clingo solvers.
 In contrast to the approach taken in Section 3.4, where the logic programs comprising the guess and check parts are combined in a single disjunctive program and thus solved by a single solver, the idea is now to deal with both programs separately by means of two interacting solvers.
-This last case-study nicely contrasts the efforts involved in meta-programming and the usage of solver APIs.
-Also, it further illustrates features of clingo's API, namely, the manipulation of a program's abstract syntax tree (AST), the interaction of (multi-threaded) clingo instances via the propagator interface, the usage of assumptions during solving, and the addition of constraints to a program during runtime.
+This last case study nicely contrasts the efforts involved in metaprogramming and the usage of solver APIs.
+Also, it further illustrates features of clingo's API, namely, the manipulation of a program's AST, the interaction of (multi-threaded) clingo instances via the propagator interface, the usage of assumptions during solving, and the addition of constraints to a program during run time.

-Unlike Section 3.4, we use #program directives to declare rules belonging to the guess and check programs.
+Unlike Section 3.4, we use #program directives to declare rules belonging to the guess-and-check programs.
 As above, guess atoms must not occur among the head atoms of the check program.
-For example, the simple guess and check programs from Listings 11 and 12 can now be rolled into one, as shown in Listing 42.
+For example, the simple guess-and-check programs from Listings 11 and 12 can now be rolled into one, as shown in Listing 42.

-Passing this to our guess-and-check application app.py yields the same solution as with meta-programming:
+Passing this to our guess-and-check application app.py yields the same solution as with metaprogramming:

 '''

-UNIX> python app.py guess-check.lp 0 guess-and-check version 1.0 Reading from guess-check.lp Solving...
+UNIX> python app.py guess-check.lp 0

+guess-and-check version 1.0

+Reading from guess-check.lp

+Solving...

+Answer: 1

+a(2)

+SATISFIABLE

 '''